Theology

 • vi.
 Preliminary text of the program’s self-assessment describing the last four years containing at least the following information: stages of the self-assessment process; analysis of results and achievement of objectives; necessary actions for its consolidation and internationalization;

-The IDP (Institutional Development Plan) document presents the strategic plans of all the programs aligned with the institutional planning, containing the Mission, Vision, SWOT Matrix, Canvas, and road map, and providing information on the needs and intentions of the programs for the 2017–2020 and 2021–2024 quadrennium of the CAPES evaluation.
+The IDP (Institutional Development Plan) document presents the strategic plans of all the programs aligned with institutional planning.
+It contains the Mission, Vision, SWOT Matrix, Canvas, and road map and provides information on the programs’ needs and intentions for the 2017–2020 and 2021–2024 CAPES evaluation’s quadrennium.

 Contact